Sxxov/eslint-svelte3-preprocess/README.md

 ## Usage

-After following the docs of [`eslint-plugin-svelte3`](https://github.com/sveltejs/eslint-plugin-svelte3) to configure your `eslintrc.js` file, you will need to add some props required by [@typescript-eslint/parser](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser) and finally import your `svelte.config` file (if you would like to use the same configuration) and call the `elint-plugin-svelte3-preprocess` passing your preprocess as a parameter.
+After following the docs of [`eslint-plugin-svelte3`](https://github.com/sveltejs/eslint-plugin-svelte3) to configure your `eslintrc.js` file, you will need to add some props required by [@typescript-eslint/parser](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser) and finally import your `svelte.config` file (if you would like to use the same configuration) and call the `elint-plugin-svelte3-preprocess` passing your `autoPreprocessConfig` as a parameter.

 This is a example that works!